 The prolog top level loop is written this way, reclaiming memory resources after every user query.

-stack\parameter(+Stack, +Key, -Old, +New)
+'''

+set_prolog_stack(+Stack, +Key, +Value)

+'''

-Query/set a parameter for the runtime stacks.
+Set a parameter for a runtime stack.
 Stack is one of local, global, trail or argument.
 The table below describes the Key/Value pairs.
-Old is first unified with the current value.